quasar1357/seghub/README.md

-# seg hub
+# seghub

-Welcome to seg hub.
+Welcome to seghub.
 This is a toolbox for semantic segmentation in python.
 The main idea is to combine multiple ways of feature extraction with a random forest classifier (and possibly other classification algorithms such as kmeans).
 The idea of combining a convolutional neural network for feature extraction with a random forest classifier originates from Lucien Hinderling of the [pertzlab](https://www.pertzlab.net/) at the University of Bern, where I did my Master Thesis.

-Please note that the intention behind seg hub is not to develop fastest-possible solutions.
+Please note that the intention behind seghub is not to develop fastest-possible solutions.
 Much rather it shall be a set of tools and ways to explore and compare different approaches to semantic segmentation.

 **If you decide to use this tool or some of the code in any sort of public work, please do contact me and cite this repository.
 I would be excited.**